Be careful what you wish for, Conservatives: Canadians may like a tougher Trudeau

 So don't be too surprised if Canadians don't mind all that much if Trudeau lets a new, steelier persona more like his late father's emerge.

 Right now, we are told, Trudeau's personal popularity has taken a hit.
-But if I were a Liberal strategist, I would not panic about that, driven as it is my nearly hysterical tweeting by Conservative operatives -- the inspiration for which Scheer's Conservative Party strategic advisers take from their Trumpian Republican mentors south of the imaginary line, and perhaps others.
+But if I were a Liberal strategist, I would not panic about that, driven as it is by nearly hysterical tweeting by Conservative operatives -- the inspiration for which Scheer's Conservative Party strategic advisers take from their Trumpian Republican mentors south of the imaginary line, and perhaps others.

 More than one side can tweet, after all, and having the National Post and Rebel Media in his corner is probably worth less to Scheer than he imagines.
 I guess if things get desperate for him, there's always the Internet Research Agency in St. Petersburg.